pair-lab/pair-lab.github.io/content/authors/Borong_Zhang/_index.md

 last_name: Zhang

 # Username (this should match the folder name)
-# authors:
+authors:
-#   - Borong_Zhang
+  - Borong_Zhang

+weight: 20

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergrad'21
+role: 2025, PhD

 # Organizations/Affiliations
 organizations:
-  - name: Jilin University
+  - name: Peking University
     url:

 # Social/Academic Networking